mimikgit/cocoapod-mim-OE-SE-iOS-developer/README.md

 # mimik Client Library

-The **mimik Client Library** is a unified SDK for integrating and managing **mimik OE** — a lightweight mimik operating environment enabling developers to build, deploy, and orchestrate microservices and AI-powered workflows across hybrid edge-cloud systems.
+The **mimik Client Library** is a unified SDK for integrating and managing **mim OE** — a lightweight mimik operating environment enabling developers to build, deploy, and orchestrate microservices and AI-powered workflows across hybrid edge-cloud systems.

 It abstracts away the complexities of:
 - OAuth2 / JWT-based authentication
 - Network node discovery and orchestration
 - Lifecycle and configuration management for microservices
 - AI model integration, unified assistant streaming prompts
+- Developer Console integration for authentication, app management, session handling, and ready-to-use SwiftUI authentication views

 ---